-The Junior College curriculum, for Years 7-10 (ages 11-14 years) is broad, giving the opportunity to study a wide range of subjects.
+The Junior College curriculum, for Years 7 to 10 (ages 11 to 14), is broad, giving the opportunity to study a wide range of subjects.

-The College also offers learning support for students who require extra help, particularly in literacy and numeracy, whilst Extension classes challenge and extend our high achieving students and students may also be invited to begin NCEA Level 1 in Year 10.
+Staff are skilled in providing differentiated learning for all their students.
+The College also offers learning support for students who require extra help, particularly in literacy and numeracy.
+High achieving students are extended and many begin the external qualifications NCEA Level 1 in Year 10 in selected subjects.

 Senior College Curriculum